jcobo88/microsoft-365-entra-intune-lab/README.md

 ![Blocked user sign-in failure](screenshots/49-helpdesk-blocked-user-signin-failure.png)

-Rather than assuming the password was incorrect, I investigated the Entra sign-in logs.
+Rather than assuming the password was incorrect, I investigated the Microsoft Entra sign-in logs.

 The actual failure showed: